Schedule Your Diagnostic Consultation

 Which are better, short forms or long forms?

-With shorter forms embedded right into website and blog sidebars, you have less friction in your conversion paths.
-A website visitor doesn’t need to take an additional action to click through and visit a landing page.
+With shorter forms embedded right into the website and blog sidebars, you have less friction in your conversion paths.
+A website visitor doesn’t need to take additional action to click through and visit a landing page.

 But with fewer form fields, you often can’t properly qualify a lead because you’re asking for too little data.

 And for many data center businesses, it’s not just that the forms are weak and have too few fields to qualify leads.
-Many times on data center websites there are no forms at all – except perhaps on a “contact us” page or a “get a quote” page.
+Many times on data center websites, there are no forms at all – except perhaps on a “contact us” page or a “get a quote” page.

 How Forms Done Right Power Your Digital Marketing and Sales Funnel